jdvelasq/decision-analysis/sphinx/index.rst

 simulation using other packages as scipy.
 In other scenarios, it is possible to build complex predictive models that feed the decision model using, for example, scikit-learn.
-Other great adventage of the **DMAK** is velocity where it is compared with spreadsheets; in this sense, it is possible to run complex models in a fraction of the time required when a spreadsheet is used.
+Other great adventage of the **DMAK** is velocity where it is compared with spreadsheets; it is possible to run complex models in a fraction of the time required when a spreadsheet is used.